 Have a plan in place for after you leave.

 It’s scary to leave the financial security of a job—no matter how unhappy you are.
-If you’re planning to leave your job, have a timeline and plan in place for what comes after.
+Most teachers will want to have the new job offer and start date in place before ever informing the school.
+If you’re planning to leave your job before securing a new position, have a timeline and plan in place for what comes after.
 Look into timelines and peak seasons for hiring in other districts or other industries and plan accordingly.
-You will want to use your time wisely to best prepare you for this step (or switch) in your career.
+You will want to use your time wisely to best prepare you for the next step in your career.

 The bottom line?
 Only you know if leaving and breaking your contract and quitting teaching mid-year is the right choice for you.
 It’s a personal decision that you need to weigh the pros and cons of making.

 One of the biggest mistakes that we see teachers make is that they try to navigate this process alone.
 Often, they put off “researching” until the very last minute.
 Which sets them up for a very stressful application season.
 I want to help you get some clarity in the options available to you.
 To know EXACTLY what you need to do (and not do) in order to get your foot in the door.

 You don’t have to do this on your own.

 With the help of an HR expert with over 10 years of experience and a team of former teachers, I’ve created a guide to support you in the early stages of your transition out of the classroom.
 Tap the button below to learn more.